HynwLee/How-to-Install-OS-101/How to Install Debian 10 GNOME.md

 AllowSuspendThenHibernate=no

 [26]
-# welcome messages example
+\# welcome messages example
-echo "Exercise!"
+echo "Exercise/Stretch/Blink/..." for your health